yuliu0322/yuliu0322.github.io/_pages/research.md

 ## Research Overview

-My research integrates aquaculture health, food engineering, and sustainable processing technologies to address critical challenges in modern aquatic food systems.
-By combining biomaterials, delivery systems, microbiology, food chemistry, and environmental engineering, I develop innovative strategies to improve aquatic animal health, food quality, and sustainability throughout the seafood production chain.
+My research focuses on developing sustainable technologies to improve aquaculture health, seafood quality, and food preservation.
+By integrating biomaterials, delivery systems, food engineering, and analytical approaches, I aim to address practical challenges in aquatic food production and processing.

 ---

 ## Aquaculture Health and Oral Delivery Systems

-I develop advanced delivery platforms for the administration of bioactive compounds, probiotics, and vaccines in aquaculture species.
-My current work focuses on biodegradable PLGA-based microparticles and Pickering emulsion systems designed to improve gastrointestinal stability, controlled release, and immune stimulation in fish and shrimp.
+My current doctoral research focuses on developing biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture species.
+I investigate PLGA-based microparticle systems to enhance oral delivery efficiency, stability, and immune responses in fish and shrimp.

-Research topics include:
+**Research topics include:**

 * PLGA microparticle-based delivery systems
-* Oral vaccines for aquatic animals
-* Probiotic encapsulation and controlled release
-* Immune enhancement and disease prevention
+* Oral delivery of probiotics and immunostimulants
+* Controlled-release technologies
 * Functional feed development
+* Aquaculture disease prevention

-These technologies aim to provide practical alternatives to conventional disease management strategies while improving production efficiency and animal welfare in aquaculture.
+This work aims to provide practical and sustainable approaches for improving aquatic animal health and reducing disease-related losses in aquaculture.

 ---

 ## Sustainable Food Preservation and Passive Radiative Cooling

-I investigate passive radiative cooling materials and energy-efficient preservation technologies for food systems.
-This research explores how advanced materials can regulate temperature without external energy input, helping reduce postharvest losses and improve food quality.
+I am also interested in sustainable preservation technologies for food systems.
+My current work explores passive radiative cooling materials and bio-based films for temperature regulation and food quality preservation.

-Research topics include:
+**Research topics include:**

 * Passive radiative cooling materials
 * Bio-based cooling films and coatings
 * Thermal management for food preservation
-* Sustainable cold-chain technologies
+* Sustainable storage technologies
-* Energy-efficient food storage systems

-This work supports the development of environmentally sustainable preservation technologies for future food supply chains.
+This research contributes to the development of energy-efficient solutions for food preservation and cold-chain management.

 ---

-## Seafood Quality, Flavor Chemistry, and Omics Technologies
+## Seafood Quality and Preservation

-My research applies metabolomics, proteomics, and analytical chemistry to understand quality formation and deterioration mechanisms in seafood products.
+My previous research focused on seafood quality, flavor development, and preservation of shellfish products.
+This work investigated quality changes during processing and storage and evaluated preservation strategies for oysters and mussels.

-Research topics include:
+**Research topics include:**

-* Flavor chemistry of shellfish
-* Biomarker discovery for seafood quality assessment
+* Shellfish quality evaluation
-* Metabolomic and proteomic responses to environmental stress
-* Live storage and preservation technologies
+* Seafood preservation technologies
+* Flavor-related quality changes
-* Quality prediction and shelf-life evaluation
+* Live storage and shelf-life extension

-Recent studies have focused on oysters and mussels, providing mechanistic insights into flavor development, physiological adaptation, and quality maintenance during processing and storage.
+These studies provide insights into maintaining seafood quality and extending product shelf life during storage and distribution.

 ---

-## Environmental Stressors and Aquatic Food Safety
+## Environmental Stressors and Seafood Safety

-I am interested in understanding how emerging environmental contaminants influence aquatic organisms and seafood quality.
-My previous research examined microplastic contamination in marine bivalves and its impacts on physiology, metabolism, and food quality.
+My master's research examined the effects of microplastic contamination on marine bivalves and seafood quality, providing insights into environmental stress responses and food safety concerns.

-Research topics include:
+**Research topics include:**

-* Microplastic contamination in seafood
+* Microplastic contamination in shellfish
 * Environmental stress physiology
-* Aquatic food safety
+* Seafood safety assessment
-* Depuration technologies
-* Risk assessment and mitigation strategies
+* Depuration and mitigation strategies

-This work contributes to improving seafood safety and environmental sustainability in aquatic food production systems.
+This work contributes to a better understanding of emerging environmental contaminants and their impacts on aquatic food systems.

 ---

 ## Research Interests

-Aquaculture Health • Drug Delivery Systems • PLGA Microparticles • Oral Vaccines • Probiotics • Pickering Emulsions • Passive Radiative Cooling • Food Preservation • Metabolomics • Proteomics • Seafood Quality • Food Safety • Environmental Stress Biology • Sustainable Aquaculture
+Aquaculture Health • Oral Delivery Systems • Functional Feeds • Passive Radiative Cooling • Food Preservation • Seafood Quality • Shellfish Biology • Sustainable Aquaculture